Yifan1989/Uni_Dashboard/README.md

     (c) execute it. still the same cd, and """dotnet ef database update InitialCreate""", now we can find them in Azure

+    (d) If a new table needed, we have to go through from (a) to (c).
+After that, a new table would be found in Azure

   (5) add a file named EmployeeController.cs.
 It works for changing the database. see comments in the file

   (6) finally we test it by using the postman